Money Follows the Person

 Providers of services to persons enrolled in Indiana's MFP program must be approved by the Indiana Division of Aging, and must meet specific provider enrollment requirements and guidelines.
 This means it is possible that desired or necessary supports or services may not be available in some communities.
 For this reason, discussion with a MFP transition specialist is required when completing a service plan.

 It is possible that you will still be able to participate in Indiana’s MFP program, but each case is different since qualifying institutions vary by state.
-Please contact the Indiana Division of Aging at 1-888-673-0002 to discuss your specific situation.
+Please contact your INconnect Alliance member at 1-800-713-9023 to discuss your specific situation.

 What if I am already an MFP recipient in my state?
 Can I move to Indiana and keep my services?

-Again, it is possible that you could qualify.
-Please contact the Indiana Division of Aging at 1-888-673-0002 to discuss your specific situation.
+It is possible that you could qualify.
+Please contact your INconnect Alliance member at 1-800-713-9023 to discuss your specific situation.

 It is possible to leave an institution without MFP assistance.
 Applying for the MFP program is simply one option among many that you may consider.